theultimate1/twitter-fire-scraper/Documents/How to contribute to this project.md

 When you have finished some meaningful unit of work, make a commit!

-Say you've added a file, `my-report.txt`, that's a finished report.
+Say you've added a file, `JoeSchmoe-report.txt`, that's a finished report.
 That's great!

 1. Stage the file with `git add JoeSchmoe-report.txt`.